 2. How you ‘use’ it as a director

 Kiel, Nicholson, Tunny and Beck (2012, p.
 7)² present a Corporate Governance Practice Framework (see below) that demonstrates four primary components of effective corporate governance at the board level.

 This diagram provides a practical demonstration of governance at work on a board and as a director.
 It even incorporates the behavioural dynamics as a board, knowing that individual and group dynamics influence the performance and corporate governance practices of the director group.

 This framework informs the corporate governance charter that the board choses to operate under, adapted to suit the unique needs and size of each organisation.

-The diagram above provides an indication of the ways that corporate governance can influence and effect business activity.
-For example, the board’s position on risk (namely, the risk comfort level of the board – AKA risk appetite – through being overly conservative or aggressive) can have a direct influence on strategic initiatives, investment activities, workplace practices, and staffing decisions.
+The diagram above provides an indication of the ways that corporate governance can influence and affect business activity.
+For example, the board’s position on risk (namely, the risk comfort level of the board – AKA risk appetite – overly conservative or overly aggressive) can have a direct impact on strategic initiatives, investment activities, workplace practices, and staffing decisions.

 As a director, you should develop an awareness of how governance decisions at the board level can impact – positively or negatively – other parts of the organisation.

 Culture is used to describe the – usually implicit – values, beliefs, and norms of an organisation.
 Think of it as “the way we do things around here” (Kiel et al, 2012, p.
 334).

 Corporate governance relies on culture to be effective: A conducive culture allows the board to feel confident that the staff of the organisation are carrying out their activities and making decisions in a manner that is in line with the corporate governance charter and associated policies, processes, practices, minimum standards, and risk management requirements.